lucadt/lucadt.github.io/index.md

 ---

 ### [](#header-4) About
-__I'm currently looking for new research oppurtunities in industry or in academia!__

 I am a Post-Doc at the [Laboratory for Software Technology](http://www.lst.inf.ethz.ch) of ETH Zurich.
 My main research interests are program analysis and program synthesis for automatic performance anomalies detection.